vulkano-rs/vulkano/README.md

 On iOS vulkano links directly to the MoltenVK framework.
 There is nothing else to do besides installing it.
 Note that the Vulkan SDK for macOS also comes with the iOS framework.

+Note that as of writing, MoltenVK has some bugs that show up in the examples.
+Some minor modifications may be required as workarounds: see https://github.com/vulkano-rs/vulkano/pull/1027.
+The examples also do not work properly on macOS 10.11 and lower without workarounds due to MoltenVK's Metal backend not getting the required features until macOS 10.12.
+See https://github.com/vulkano-rs/vulkano/issues/1075 for workarounds.

 ## Donate

 [![Become a patron](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/tomaka)